John C. Norcross

-John C. Norcross (born 1957) is an American professor, clinical psychologist, and author in psychotherapy, behavior change, and self-help.

-He is Distinguished Professor and chair of psychology at the University of Scranton and Clinical Professor of Psychiatry at SUNY Upstate Medical University.
+John C. Norcross (born 1957) is an American professor, clinical psychologist, and author in self-help, psychotherapy and behavior change.
+He is Distinguished Professor and former chair of psychology at the University of Scranton and Clinical Professor of Psychiatry at SUNY Upstate Medical University.
 He also maintained a part-time practice of clinical psychology in Scranton, Pennsylvania for 36 years.

-Norcross is author of over 400 publications and more than 23 books.
-His two self-help books are Changeology and Changing for Good (the latter with James O. Prochaska and Carlo C. DiClemente).
-His approach to therapy has been called integrative and pragmatic, inspired in part by his interest in pragmatist philosophy, an interest that dates back to his undergraduate years.
+Norcross has authored or edited more than 400 publications and over 20 books, including the self-help works Changeology and Changing for Good (with James O. Prochaska and Carlo C. DiClemente).

+Early life and education

-Norcross was born in 1957 at Cooper University Hospital in Camden, New Jersey, the son of George E. Norcross, Jr. and Carol Norcross.
+Norcross was born in 1957 at Cooper University Hospital in Camden, New Jersey, the son of George E. Norcross, Jr. and Carol C. Norcross.
 He and his three brothers, George Norcross III, Congressman Donald Norcross, and attorney Philip A. Norcross, were raised in Pennsauken and Merchantville, New Jersey.

-He graduated from Rutgers University–Camden with a B.A. in psychology, the University of Rhode Island with a M.A. and Ph.D. in clinical psychology, and then completed his internship at Brown University Medical School.
+He earned a B.A. in psychology from Rutgers University (magna cum laude), followed by an M.A. and Ph.D. in clinical psychology from the University of Rhode Island.
+He completed his clinical psychology internship at the Brown University School of Medicine.

+Career

+Norcross joined the University of Scranton faculty in 1985, progressing from assistant professor to associate professor and professor before being named Distinguished Professor.

+He holds clinical professorships in psychiatry and behavioral sciences at SUNY Upstate Medical University and clinical sciences at Geisinger Commonwealth Medical College.

+He also served as a research fellow in the University of Rhode Island Self-Change Laboratory early in his career.

-Norcross has served as president of the American Psychological Association Division of Psychotherapy, the Society of Clinical Psychology, and the Society for the Exploration of Psychotherapy Integration (SEPI).
-He has received many awards, such as the Distinguished Lifetime Contributions to Education & Training Award from the American Psychological Association and the Pennsylvania Professor of the Year from the Carnegie Foundation for the Advancement of Teaching.
-He has been elected to the National Academies of Practice and is fellow of a dozen professional associations.
+Norcross has been elected as president of the American Psychological Association Division of Psychotherapy, the Society of Clinical Psychology, the Society for the Exploration of Psychotherapy Integration (SEPI), and the International Society of Clinical Psychology.

+Research

+Norcross has been involved in research on therapeutic relationships and personalizing psychotherapy.
+His work with colleagues has led to meta‑analytic summaries that describe how therapists can personalize treatments to individual client characteristics, such as culture, attachment style, preferences, coping preferences, and stage of change, to optimize therapy effectiveness.

+Norcross's scholarship concerns behavior change, both within and outside of formal psychotherapy.
+He has published on the processes by which individuals initiate, sustain, and relapse in change efforts, drawing on the transtheoretical model and systematic studies of populations attempting self‑change.

+Norcross's research also encompasses psychotherapy integration, an area that seeks to unify diverse therapeutic approaches by identifying shared mechanisms and principles of change.
+His edited volumes and handbook chapters elaborate ways to integrate specific ingredients of different therapies with common‑factor processes, proposing principle‑based models supported by empirical research.